loginom/loginom-help-en-omegat/data/quick-start/design-principles.md

 # Design Principles

-The **Project** is a complex of workflows, files, data sources and other items designated for solution of a particular analytical task.
+The **Project**: complex of workflows, files, data sources and other items designated for solution of a particular analytical task.

 The project can include several packages due to the fact that each package can provide its objects to other packages using the link mechanism.